-The purchasers of the Debentures were also issued 2,002,772 Common Share purchase warrants ("Warrants").
-Each Warrant is exercisable at a price of \$0.50 for a period of four years from the date of issuance.
+The purchasers of the Debentures were also issued 2,002,772 Common Share purchase warrants ("Debenture Warrants").
+Each Debenture Warrant is exercisable at a price of \$0.50 for a period of four years from the date of issuance.
+As of March 22, 2017, a total of 1,851,046 Debenture Warrants remain outstanding.

-On May 27, 2017 (the "Put Date"), Debentureholders shall have the option to request repayment in cash of the outstanding principal amount of the Debentures plus accrued interest by providing the Company with two months prior written notice and a one month period for repayment following the Put Date.
+On May 27, 2017 (the "Put Date"), Debenture holders shall have the option to request repayment in cash of the outstanding principal amount of the Debentures plus accrued interest by providing the Company with two months prior written notice and a one month period for repayment following the Put Date.